Magic of Machine Shorthand

 THERE’S A POT OF GOLD AT THE END OF THE RAINBOW!

-To succeed in court reporting school you need determination, perseverance, and the willingness to work hard.
+To succeed in school you need determination, perseverance, and the willingness to work hard.
 The payoff is entrée to a rewarding, exciting, and well-paid career!

-Today’s court reporter is equipped with sophisticated technology like this high-tech steno machine.
+Today’s court reporter or captioner is equipped with sophisticated technology like this high-tech steno machine.

-A facility with language, a strong work ethic, and patience are required to succeed as a court reporting student.
+A facility with language, a strong work ethic, and patience are required to graduate.
 The career that awaits you is worth the effort!